 The Latest: 2 men die in Serbia amid Europe's cold spell

 A snow-covered bicycle stands on a roadside in Wiesbaden, western Germany, Tuesday, Jan.
 10, 2014.
-A snow-covered bicycle stands on a roadside in Wiesbaden, western Germany, Tuesday, Jan.
-10, 2014.
+Ducks walk on the frozen Idroscalo artificial lake, in Milan, Italy, Tuesday, Jan.
+10, 2017.

 Comments